mdevoe12/playtime/README.md

 This application uses Amazon OAuth for authentication.
 In order to create an account or login locally:

-1. Follow [these instructions][Amazon OAuth Instructions] to create an Amazon app.
+1. Follow the Prereqs section in [these instructions][Amazon OAuth Instructions] to Register an Amazon app.
 This is required for logging in/creating an account.

 2. If you don't have a `.env` file, copy the sample .env configuration: